 Creating Foolproof Chicken and Seafood Paella

 Paella is known for one of it’s main ingredients: Saffron.
-While people use Saffron for various dishes, many people I know only buy it to use in Paella.
+While people use saffron threads for various dishes, many people I know only buy it to use in Paella.
 They tell me the rest goes to waste or they don’t know what to use it in or how much they should even use.

 With using this spice blend, the saffron is already included along with black pepper, smoked paprika, Spanish paprika, rosemary, thyme and oregano.
-With keeping waste in mind, I suggest going with a spice blend versus buying saffron separately if you don’t intend to use it for anything else.
+With keeping waste and price in mind, I suggest going with a spice blend versus buying saffron separately if you don’t intend to use it for anything else.

 You can use this spice blend in soups or add it with olive oil to either sear or roast chicken thighs.
 YUMMM!